Milestones in Disability History Since

 To celebrate the 20th anniversary of the Americans with Disabilities Act (ADA) on July 26, 2010, several Minnesota state agencies helped to compile this timeline of milestones in disability history since the enactment of the ADA.

-Commission of Deaf, Deafblind, and Hard of Hearing Minnesotans
+Minnesotan Commission of the Deaf, Deafblind, and Hard of Hearing

 Disability Services Division, Minnesota Department of Human Services

 Deaf and Hard of Hearing Services Division, Minnesota Department of Human Services

 Minnesota Ombudsman's Office for Mental Health and Developmental Disabilities

 Minnesota Rehabilitation Services Division, Department of Economic and Employment Development

 Minnesota State Council on Disability